 The details of a method validation are described in this focus series in, "Eight Steps to Method Validation in a Clinical Diagnostic Laboratory."
-Briefly, precision, accuracy, and linearity (described below) are considered part of the method validation process.
-In order to adopt a new clinical laboratory test it is importatant to determine what values for precision and accuracy are acceptable.
-Total error (TE), random error (RE), and systematic error (SE) should be calculated for the new test and compared to the total allowable error (TEa) range published by CLIA.
-Furthermore, the quality of an assay must be monitored through the use of quality control (detailed in, "Performance Standards for Quality Control Systems").
-Setting and using quality goals allows laboratories to design an efficient quality control system and select error detection limits specific to the quality level of each analyte.
-Generally, the error for any of these values must be less than or equal to the CLIA requirements and follow the acceptable published biological variation (described below) data for the measured analyte.
+Briefly, precision, accuracy, and linearity, as described below, are considered part of the method validation process.
+To adopt a new clinical laboratory test, it is important to determine what values for precision and accuracy are acceptable.
+Total error, random error (RE), and systematic error should be calculated for the new test and compared to the total allowable error range published by CLIA.
+Furthermore, as detailed in "Performance Standards for Quality Control Systems," the quality of an assay must be monitored by quality control (QC).
+Setting and using quality goals allows laboratories to design an efficient QC system and select error detection limits specific to the quality level of each analyte.
+Generally, the error for any of these values must be less than or equal to the CLIA requirements and follow the acceptable published biological variation data for the measured analyte.5